 HOW SOMEONE CAN HELP YOU WITH YOUR SUPPLEMENTAL SECURITY INCOME (SSI)

-YOU MAY CHOOSE SOMEBODY WHO CAN HELP YOU WITH:
+YOU MAY CHOOSE SOMEBODY TO HELP YOU WITH:

-taking you to medical examinations, tests, or to your local Social Security office; or
+small blue ballTaking you to medical examinations, tests, or contacting your local Social Security office; or

-receiving mail for you at his or her address.
+small blue ballReceiving mail for you at their address.

-IF YOU WANT MORE HELP, YOU MAY APPOINT A REPRESENTATIVE TO HELP YOU:
+IF YOU WANT HELP WITH YOUR CLAIM, YOU MAY APPOINT A REPRESENTATIVE TO HELP YOU:

-help you with appeals.
-(See our chapter on the APPEALS PROCESS)
+small blue ballHelp you with your appeals.
+(See our Chapter on the APPEALS PROCESS)

 HOW DO YOU APPOINT A REPRESENTATIVE?

-A representative's duties are different from those of a representative payee.
+small blue ballAn appointedrepresentative's duties are different from those of a representative payee's.

 IF YOU DO NOT SPEAK ENGLISH OR HAVE DIFFICULTY SPEAKING ENGLISH